 - Turn on your Num Lock key.
 In other words, be certain that the numeric keypad’s keys are not disabled.

 - Hold down the Alt key and type the alt code of the character you want using the numeric keypad.
 The table above contains the alt codes for the various ‘a’ letters with Accent marks.

 - After typing the alt code on the numeric keypad, release the Alt key.

 NOTE: This option is only available to Windows users.
-Refer to the following option to type A with Accents on a Mac PC, Word, Excel, and PowerPoint.
+Refer to the following option to type A with any accent above on a Mac PC, Word, Excel, and PowerPoint.

 Related: How to type O with Accent Marks

-Option 2: How to Type A with Accent on Mac (Shortcut)
+Option 2: How to Type A Accent on Keyboard for Mac (Shortcut)

 On a Mac, the quickest way to type A with Accents is to use the Mac keyboard shortcuts.

 Each of the accented ‘a’ letters (à, á, â, ã, ä, å) has a distinct shortcut.
 They all, however, use a very similar keystroke pattern.

 Let’s look at how to type any of these Accents on ‘a’ on a Mac using keyboard shortcuts.